all articles

 Not exactly.
 Their productivity, both as a team and as individuals, should be measured by separate benchmarks.

-This is what you need to do for your own team:
+This is what you need to do for your team:

-“Establish personal benchmarks on the team level that will tell you how many outputs perused inputs can be considered satisfactory for your workplace, and update those benchmarks on a consistent basis.”
+“Establish personal benchmarks on the team level that will tell you how many outputs perused inputs can be considered satisfactory for your workplace, and update those benchmarks consistently.”

 Why?